adityasissodiya/DppInsights/readme/deep_learning_reg.md

    - Insufficient training (more epochs needed).
    - Inappropriate feature selection (input features might not be good predictors of `RepairCost`).
    - The neural network architecture might be too simple (more complex models could help).

-3. **Room for Improvement**:
-   - **More epochs**: The model may benefit from training for more than 20 epochs, as the loss was still decreasing by the final epoch.
-   - **Tuning architecture**: You could experiment with adding more layers, neurons, or regularization techniques like dropout to prevent overfitting.
-   - **Feature engineering**: Try creating additional features that might be more predictive of `RepairCost`, or use techniques like PCA to reduce dimensionality.

-### **Next Steps**:
-- **Try more epochs**: You can increase the number of epochs to see if the loss continues to decrease and the test performance improves.
-- **Adjust the model architecture**: Consider making the neural network deeper or adding regularization.
-- **Feature engineering**: Investigate if there are additional or alternative features that could improve prediction accuracy.

-Would you like to try some improvements, or should we move on to the **Anomaly Detection** section of the project?